magento/devdocs/src/live-search/install.md

   - /live-search/config-connect.html
 ---

-Live Search is a set of standalone meta packages that replaces standard {{site.data.var.ee}} search capabilities.
+Live Search is a set of standalone meta packages that replaces standard {{site.data.var.ce}} and {{site.data.var.ee}} search capabilities.
 This topic provides instructions to do the following:

 -  [Installing Live Search](#before-you-begin) (Methods 1 and 2)
 -  [Updating Live Search](#updating-live-search)